top of page

 WATER QUALITY

-This Committee is responsible for monitoring the water quality on Lake Kegonsa and the surrounding area and then reporting the data to FOLKS members.
+MONITORING -This Committee is responsible for monitoring the water quality on Lake Kegonsa and the surrounding area and then reporting the data to FOLKS members.
 The Committee continues to develop an extensive database of water quality data for the Lake.
 To view the data, click here.
 The Committee also:

 • Works closely with Clean Lakes Alliance (CLA), Rock River Coalition (RRC), Dane County Land and Water Resources (LWRD), and UW Limnology.